tylertreat/frugal/README.md

 // Note that Frugal requires the int value for wire-level compatibility.
 GenerateEnumConstructors(enum *parser.Enum) ([]java.EnumConstructor, error)

+// GenerateEnumValue is called when generating enum values, e.g.
+//
+// public enum MyEnum implements TEnum {
+//     FOO(1), // produced by a call to GenerateEnumValue
+//     BAR(2),
+//     BAZ(3);
+//
+//     ...
+//
+// If multiple plugins implement this hook, only one will be invoked.
+Note that
+// Frugal requires the int value for wire-level compatibility.
+GenerateEnumValue(*parser.Enum, *parser.EnumValue) (java.EnumValue, error)

 // GenerateEnumMethods is called when generating enum methods, e.g.
 //
 // public int getValue() {